justisGipson/google_devops_cert/GCP_fundamentals_core_infrastructure/gcp_intro/notes.md

 <br>

-## Resouce Management Module Intro
+## Resource Management Module Intro

 When you run your workloads in GCP, you use projects to organize them.